CSC207-UofT/course-project-gries-fan-club/phase2/design_document.md

 - Introduced builders for “intermediate” entities.
 Lead to significantly easier time loading.
 - Later we also extracted common builder interfaces to better help with loading.
 - Overhaul of Storage interfaces to utilise the Collections interface.
+- In phase 2 we Had to change our project structure and our CI to allow the UI to compile with our backend.

 ## Testing
 We have extensive testing, covering nearly all our classes with more than one test.
 We used test